-Place the smoked salmon pieces evenly across the base of the springform pan.
-Evenly layer the chopped onions and a light sprinkling of chopped dill on top of the salmon.
+- Place the smoked salmon pieces evenly across the base of the springform pan.
+Lightly layer the chopped onions with a light sprinkling of chopped dill.
 Use ½ cup of mayonnaise and spread thinly across the top of the onions and dill.
 Don't be afraid to use more mayo if needed.
 Use the back of a spoon of spread it evenly.

 - Grate the potatoes over the salmon mayo layer, spreading evenly.
 Repeat with the same amount of mayonnaise.